Bootstrap and the Normal Approximation

 plt.show()

-The normal curve fits almost perfectly. **The close fit isn't a coincidence.** A theorem from your probability course explains why: the **Central Limit Theorem**.
+The normal curve fits almost perfectly.
+The close fit isn’t a coincidence.
+A pair of theorems from your probability course explain why.

-The Central Limit Theorem (CLT) says: **if you average many independent things, the result is approximately normal.**
+The Central Limit Theorem (CLT) says: if you average many independent things, the result is approximately normal — for large enough sample size.

-Our treatment effect is a difference of two sample means — and each sample mean is approximately normal by the CLT.
-The difference of two independent normals is also normal.
-That's why the bootstrap distribution looks bell-shaped.
+Our difference of sample means is a linear combination of two sample means, and each sample mean is approximately normal by the CLT.
+A useful fact from MS&E 120: a linear combination of independent normal random variables is itself normal — so \(\bar{X}_T - \bar{X}_C\) is normal whenever each \(\bar{X}\) is.
+That is why the bootstrap distribution looks bell-shaped.

 clt_results = {}